Illegal dumping of construction waste costing Lower Mainland taxpayers

 It hasn’t been easy because Surrey is geographically big.
 But after a year of aggressively tackling the problem, it has gotten cleanup costs down to $580,000.
 The next phase is a pilot project in the northwest part of the city involving 2,200 households, which has been hit hardest with dumping.

-“We’re placing cameras in the neighbourhood, and going door to door, to knock on doors and let them know about the large-item pickup program, educate them about illegal dumping and bylaw infractions,” Mr. Costanzo says.
+“We’re placing cameras in the neighborhood, and going door to door, to knock on doors and let them know about the large-item pickup program, educate them about illegal dumping and bylaw infractions,” Mr. Costanzo says.

 If their efforts have an impact, they’ll tackle other areas of Surrey.